RaCalNet: Radar Calibration Network for Sparse-Supervised Metric Depth Estimation: Experiments

 \subsection{Evaluation on Real-World Deployment Scenarios}

 Following the same evaluation protocol as in Section~IV-C, we further validate the proposed framework using proprietary real-world deployment data.
-As summarized in Table~\ref{tab:sjtu}, our method consistently outperforms existing radar-guided depth estimation baselines~\cite{Radarcam2024} across all tested distance ranges.

-In particular, compared to~\cite{Radarcam2024}, our method achieves substantial RMSE reductions of 46.24\%, 43.42\%, and 40.06\% at 50m, 70m, and 80m intervals, respectively.
+As summarized in Table~\ref{tab:sjtu}, our method consistently outperforms Radarcam across all tested distance ranges.
+In particular, compared to Radarcam, our method achieves substantial RMSE reductions of 46.24\%, 43.42\%, and 40.06\% at 50m, 70m, and 80m intervals, respectively.
 These results set a new benchmark for long-range radar-based dense depth completion.

 Qualitative comparisons in Fig.~\ref{fig:sjtu} further illustrate the improvements in visual consistency, depth boundary clarity, and artifact suppression achieved by our method, particularly in challenging outdoor scenarios.